Member Rights and Responsibilities

-- Be treated with respect and dignity by UnitedHealthcare personnel, network doctors and health care professionals.
+- Be treated with respect and dignity by UnitedHealthcare personnel, network doctors and other health care professionals.

 - Voice concerns about the service and care you receive.

-- Register complaints and appeals concerning your health plan and the care provided to you.
+- Register complaints and appeals concerning your health plan or the care provided to you.

 - Receive timely responses to your concerns.

-- Participate in a candid discussion with your doctor about medically appropriate treatment options for your conditions, regardless of cost or benefit coverage.
+- Candidly discuss with your doctor the appropriate and medically necessary treatment options for your conditions, regardless of cost or benefit coverage.

-- Be provided with access to doctors, health care professionals other health care facilities.
+- Access to doctors, health care professionals and other health care facilities.

-- Receive and make recommendations regarding UnitedHealthcare’s member’s rights and responsibilities policy.
+- Receive and make recommendations regarding the organization’s rights and responsibilities policies.